 - Arts and Humanities: English Studies: Language & Literature*, Galician & Portuguese Studies: Language & Literature, Humanities, Information & Documentation, Spanish Studies: Language and Literature

-7) Pay Program Fee Balance of $9,750 by July 1 for Fall Participants, $9,750 by November 1 for Spring Participants, $17,950 by July 1 for Academic Year Participants.
+2) Pay Program Fee Balance by July 1 for fall semester and academic year participants or by November 1 for spring participants.
 Payment Plans Available upon request.